Rynaro/estratto/README.md

 ## Motivation

 In various scenarios the data processment is a crucial step of a integration with partner systems, or data storage.
 But the task to create parsing and import data from these text format is boring, and causing code duplication in every code project.
-This project borns to help developers to reduce their time spent in this task, or creating a total delegation scenario to other team responsabilities.
+This project borns to help developers to reduce the time spent in this task, or creating a total delegation scenario to other team responsabilities.

 ## Installation